sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/13-arduino.md

 - Can be used to develop interactive devices, taking inputs from a variety of switches or sensors, and controlling a variety of lights, motors, and other physical outputs.
-- Can be stand-alone, or can be run through a software (e.g., Flash, Processing, MaxMSP)
+- Can be standalone, or can be run through a software (e.g., Flash, Processing, MaxMSP)

 The boards can be assembled by hand or purchased pre-assembled; the open-source